Carrickmacross: Secondary schools

 The Patrician High School (or PHS) is one of three secondary schools in Carrickmacross.
-It was set up by the Patrician Brothers, and was previously situated next to the Church on O'Neills street; that building is now the Scout Hall.
-It moved to Rockdaniel Road in 1970, and a new extension was opened in 2007.
-As of 2015 it had approximately 500 pupils enrolled.
+It was set up by the Patrician Brothers and as of 2015 had approximately 500 pupils.

-Inver College, called the TEC by students and townspeople due to its being a technological school, is a mixed school situated on the Castleblayney Road.
+Inver College, called the TEC by students and townspeople due to its being a technological school.
 As of 2019, it had approximately 320 students enrolled.
-Inver College won the U16 VEC GAA County Championship for the second consecutive year in January 2011.

 St. Louis Convent is an all-girls secondary school set up by the St. Louis nuns in the 19th century.
 There were approximately 570 pupils enrolled in the school as of 2017.
-The school was set up in honour of St. Louis (Louis IX of France).
-The motto of the school is Ut Sint Unum, Latin for 'that they may be one'.
-The school is situated on the Convent Avenue.
+The school was set up in honour of St. Louis.

 Town twinning

 Carrickmacross is twinned with the commune of Carhaix, Brittany, in France.

 Governance and politics

 Carrickmacross town council elects 9 members and is responsible for the provision of local services.
 At the last local elections in 2009 three members were elected from Fine Gael and two each from Sinn Féin, Fianna Fáil and the Green Party.
 It forms part of the five-seat Carrickmacross Local Electoral Area for elections for Monaghan County Council.

 In February 2010, the town council voted 5:4 to remove a page signed by the Israeli ambassador from the town's visitors' book in response to the illegal use of Irish passports by agents of Mossad in the assassination of Mahmoud al-Mabhouh.